Gunawan888/MusicStore_OracleDatabase/README.md

 # MusicStore_OracleDatabase
 ## Description
-Creating a Music Store Database design &amp; implementation using Oracle Database
+This project includes design and implementation of the music store object relational database in Oracle Database
+### Requirement
+Download Oracle SQL Developer to run the sql file: https://www.oracle.com/tools/downloads/sqldev-downloads.html

 ### Scenario
 OMDB maintains information about music albums available for purchase from an online music store.
 The database supports a website that allows users to query this information and search for